 Certified Public Accountant (CPA) is a license regulated by states.
 CPA’s must obtain relevant experience and pass a uniform exam taken after meeting post-secondary education requirements.
 They must also commit to lifelong learning and adhere to a strict Code of Professional Conduct that requires competence, objectivity, integrity, and independence.
-I’ll never forget taking the 19-hour, two-and-a-half-day exam the week before graduation from Adams State.
-I was licensed in 1985.
+Licensed in 1985.

 Certified Financial Planner (CFP®) is not a license per se but certificate holders are allowed to use the trademark by passing a uniform exam and meeting experience requirements.
 CFP’s must also meet on-going education requirements and adhere to a strict Code of Ethics.
-As a CPA, I was qualified to sit for the exam, but opted to first complete a five-part program with exams offered by The College for Financial Planning.
-I subsequently passed the 10-hour, two-day exam in 1998.
+Certified in 1998.

 Personal Financial Specialist (PFS) is a trademark administered by the American Institute of Certified Public Accountants and is very similar to a CFP in that it requires an exam, education, and experience.
-I met the examination requirement by being a CFP.
-I satisfied the 3,000 hours (in last five years) of financial planning experience requirement in 2022.
+Qualified in 2022.